cvanlabe/Eltako-home-automation/README.md

 ![Testbed Diagram](images/Eltako14SeriesDiagram.drawio.png)

 Connect the `Hold` connection to the all other `Hold` connections across the entire bus.
 Connect also the 1st FTS14EM (and every 10th) `Enable` connection to the `Hold`.
-Make sure the terminator is at installed on the last component of the bus.
+Make sure the terminator is installed on the last component of the bus.

 The 12VDC `+` and `-` are cabled to the FTS14EM.
 The `+` goes to a wall switch - which is further connected to the `+E` input connectors, and the `-` is connected to the `-E` input.